openbible-io/en_ust/README.md

 The ULT translates the first three verses of Romans as one complex sentence.
 It says:

-"1 Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God, 2 which he promised beforehand by his prophets in the holy scriptures, 3 concerning his Son, who was born from the descendants of David according to the flesh."
+“1 Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God, 2 which he promised beforehand by his prophets in the holy scriptures, 3 concerning his Son, who was born from the descendants of David according to the flesh.”

 The UST breaks that into five sentences that are more simple in form.
 It says:

-"1 I, Paul, who serve Christ Jesus, am writing this letter to all of you believers in the city of Rome.
+“1 I, Paul, who serve Christ Jesus, am writing this letter to all of you believers in the city of Rome.
 God chose me to be an apostle, and he appointed me in order that I shouldproclaim the good news that comes from him.
 2 Long before Jesus came to earth, God promised that he would reveal this good news by means of what his prophets wrote in the sacred scriptures.
 3 This good news is about his Son.
-As to his Son's physical nature, he was born a descendant of King David."
+As to his Son’s physical nature, he was born a descendant of King David.”

 **When editing the UST or translating it into another GL, you must keep the sentences short and simple.**